All Episodes

 You know, that hasn't happened yet.

-I've been through I've been through a lot of uh, you know, the indictments and the prosecutions and the lawsuits, but uh I have kept a pretty I've kept my head down, I've kept a pretty tight knit team, and uh I'm sure that uh that's gonna happen, but we're doing our best to vet people.
+I've been through a lot of the indictments and the prosecutions and the lawsuits, but I have kept a pretty, I've kept my head down.

 It will.

-So congratulations, you're ahead of the game.
+You're ahead of the game.

-Whatever you there are people now that have been at this for so long that think victory is unachievable.
+There are people now that have been at this for so long that think victory is unachievable.

-And there are a lot of really depressed, uh frustrated people on our side, just average ordinary Americans who don't think they got any leadership.
+And there are a lot of really depressed, frustrated people on our side, just average ordinary Americans who don't think they got any leadership.

-They're they're puzzled by it.
+They're puzzled by it.

 And I hope you keep it up.